 Funding for schools

-School funding to support student learning English as an additional language is provided through the Equity loading for English language proficiency.
+School funding to support students learning English as an additional language is provided through the Equity loading for English language proficiency.
 It is also provided through the targeted individual student funding component of the Resource Allocation Model (RAM) for EAL/D New Arrivals and for students from refugee backgrounds.